hollowdll/hakjdb/docs/datatypes.md

 String stores sequences of bytes encoded in UTF-8.
 This means that each character is represented by one or more bytes.

 It can be used to store text.
+For example, a JSON string.

 ## HashMap